cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Using pgAdmin4 for evaluation/demonstration purposes only

-[pgAdmin](https://www.pgadmin.org/) stands as the most popular and feature rich open source administration and development platform for PostgreSQL.
+[pgAdmin](https://www.pgadmin.org/) stands as the most popular and feature-rich open-source administration and development platform for PostgreSQL.
 For more information on the project, please refer to the official [documentation](https://www.pgadmin.org/docs/).

-Given that the pgAdmin Development Team maintains official Docker container images for it, you can install pgAdmin in your environment as a standard Kubernetes deployment.
+Given that the pgAdmin Development Team maintains official Docker container images, you can install pgAdmin in your environment as a standard Kubernetes deployment.

 !!!
 Important